Year 1 Student Tutorial Handbook

 The PASS Scheme

-On our SBS-PASS Blackboard site, you will find:
+More information about PASS can be found on the SBS-PASS Blackboard site, where you will find:

 - The PASS workshops material available after the sessions have taken place.

 - PeerWise: our peer-assisted MCQ database, created and curated by students.
 Test yourselves with questions created by others, but also benefit from creating your own questions (best way to learn) and entering model answers, which others can improve on.